-The Compensation and Benefits Committee selected the financial performance component of the AIPP for 2018 because it is an objective measure of core Company performance, without considering matters such as interest income or expense, taxes, or depreciation and amortization, which generally do not impact operational efficiencies.
-The Compensation and Benefits Committee believes that this type of program, which combines objectively measurable financial goals with adjustments for individual performance for certain NEOs, reinforces a Company culture based on team contribution towards results and provides a clear line of sight for participants to understand individual rewards.

-The AIPP Adjusted EBITDA target for this program was adopted after we conducted a rigorous bottom-up full range comprehensive business and financial planning analysis in several layers of the Company from middle management up through our Board.
+The Compensation and Benefits Committee selected AIPP Adjusted EBITDA for 2019 as the financial performance component because it is an objective measure of core Company performance, without considering matters such as interest income or expense, taxes, depreciation amortization and M&A activity costs, which generally do not impact operational efficiencies.
+The AIPP Adjusted EBITDA target for the AIPP was adopted after we conducted a rigorous bottom-up full range comprehensive business and financial planning analysis in several layers of the Company from middle management up through our Board.
 As a result of this comprehensive process, the Compensation and Benefits Committee approved a performance goal level that is designed to be achieved if we meet our business plan.